lichess-bot-devs/lichess-bot/Configure-lichess-bot.md

             - `suggest`: Let the engine choose between the top moves.
 The top moves are the all the moves that `"good"` could have returned.
 Can't be used with XBoard engines.
     - Configurations only in `gaviota`:
         - `min_dtm_to_consider_as_wdl_1`: The minimum DTM to consider as syzygy WDL=1/-1.
 Setting it to 100 will disable it.

+## Offering draw and resigning
+- `draw_or_resign`: This section allows your bot to resign or offer/accept draw based on the evaluation by the engine.
+XBoard engines can resign and offer/accept draw without this feature enabled.
+    - `resign_enabled`: Whether the bot is allowed to resign based on the evaluation.
+    - `resign_score`: The engine evaluation has to be less than or equal to `resign_score` for the bot to resign.
+    - `resign_for_egtb_minus_two`: If true the bot will resign in positions where the online_egtb returns a wdl of -2.
+    - `resign_moves`: The evaluation has to be less than or equal to `resign_score` for `resign_moves` amount of moves for the bot to resign.
+    - `offer_draw_enabled`: Whether the bot is allowed to offer/accept draw based on the evaluation.
+    - `offer_draw_score`: The absolute value of the engine evaluation has to be less than or equal to `offer_draw_score` for the bot to offer/accept draw.
+    - `offer_draw_for_egtb_zero`: If true the bot will offer/accept draw in positions where the online_egtb returns a wdl of 0.
+    - `offer_draw_moves`: The absolute value of the evaluation has to be less than or equal to `offer_draw_score` for `offer_draw_moves` amount of moves for the bot to offer/accept draw.
+    - `offer_draw_pieces`: The bot only offers/accepts draws if the position has less than or equal to `offer_draw_pieces` pieces.

 ## Options for correspondence games
 - `correspondence` These options control how the engine behaves during correspondence games.